journadata/Project3_Drownedpeople/README.md

   - #5F7793
   - #f2e3c7

-- I tried to make the map interactive using aihtml, but was unable to fully integrate it into the website.
-Instead, I created a simpler scrolling image webpage using scrollama and generated .png images of each step from the map to embed.
+- DISPLAY: I tried to make the map interactive for an scrollytelling with ai2html and scrollama webpage, but I was unable to fully integrate it into the website.
+- Instead, I created a simpler scrollytelling template with backgound images webpage scrolly-images/index.html.
+I used scrollama and generated .png images of each step from the map already created and edited.

 ### 2. Extracting and Analyzing Historical Data